stfc/cloud/README.md

 Configuration
 ===

-Copy `config/default.conf` to `config/global.conf` and change unset values, or any you wish, using the guide below.
+Copy `config/default.conf` to `config/global.conf` and change unset values, or any you wish, using the guide below:

 ```
 [global]